1st Place Sword Art Online Yellow Goddesses Deck | UNION ARENA

 Unlimited Landscape Manipulation Ability

-While the first effect listed above is essentially the same effect as raid Asuna (minus the “can’t move” buff you get at 4 cards or less, the second effect is pretty insane, letting you straight-up remove a site from play.
-This can be an excellent tech to stop powerful cards like Malevolent Shrine from being used against you.
+While the first effect listed above is essentially the same effect as raid Asuna minus the “can’t move” buff you get at 4 cards or less, the second effect is pretty insane, letting you straight-up remove a site from play.
+This can be an excellent tech to stop powerful cards like Malevolent Shrine or the super popular Royal Palace from being used against you or to buff up your opponent’s resources.

 Zero-cost Leafa is handy throughout the game